zik-uralov/daily-jokes/joke_history.md

 - 2025-12-13 17:28:11: They say Dodger Stadium can hold up to fifty-six thousand people, but that is just a ballpark figure. (source: https://icanhazdadjoke.com/)
 - 2025-12-13 17:48:12: Why do programmers prefer dark chocolate?
 Because it's bitter like their code. (source: https://official-joke-api.appspot.com/jokes/programming/random)
 - 2025-12-13 18:08:14: Programmer (noun.): A machine that turns coffee into code (source: https://geek-jokes.sameerkumar.website/api?format=json)
+- 2025-12-13 18:28:16: What did the router say to the doctor?
+It hurts when IP. (source: https://official-joke-api.appspot.com/jokes/programming/random)